 • Pre-Race shuttles are for participants wearing bibs only.

 • Please check your gear bags promptly upon your arrival at the starting line.
 Bags left unattended are subject to search and removal.

-• Participants will be ushered through the finish chute to the finisher food area provided by the Good Food Store.
-Participants can wait for other finishers in the food area or at the post-race events in Caras Park.
+• Participants will be ushered through the finish chute to post-race hydration area and gear bag pickup.
+Participants can then enter the participant area and walk to the post-race area in Caras Park for food, free beer, victory stand photos and more.
+Participants can wait for other finishers in the gear bag pickup area or at the post-race events in Caras Park.
 There will be no re-entry into the participant area once finishers exit to Caras Park.